limbenjamin/ReverseShellDll/README.md

 Configuration
 -------------
 ```
-ip 	- IP Address where listener is running
+domain 	- Domain/IP Address where listener is running
 port 	- Port where listener is running
 process - Shell to Execute (i.e. cmd.exe, powershell.exe, bash.exe)
 exitCmd	- Typing this Cmd will cause the program to terminate